Grants - Late Start Courses and Disbursement

 Late Start Courses and Pell Grants

 Pell Grants are awarded in quarter increments—less than half time (1-5 credits), half time (6-8 credits), three quarter time (9-11 credits), and full time (12+ credits).
-That means that if you haven't started all your classes by the posted disbursement dates, a portion of your Pell Grant will be delayed.
-Typically, when you begin attending your late start course you will receive a disbursement 1-2 weeks from the course's start date.
+That means that if you haven't started all your classes by the posted disbursement dates, a portion of your Pell Grant may be delayed.
+Typically, when you begin attending your late start course you will receive a disbursement 1 to 2 weeks from the course's start date.
 Receiving an additional disbursement is contingent upon your total number of credits increasing by a whole quarter increment.
-See examples below.

 Lucy enrolls in a total of 12 credits.
 At the beginning of the semester, she attends 9 of her 12 credits.
 Later in the semester, she begins to attend her other 3 credit class.
 This moves her from three-quarter time to full time enrollment status.
-She receives her additional Pell disbursement 1-2 weeks after starting the course.
+She receives her additional Pell disbursement 1 to 2 weeks after starting the course.